-- Is your support or pouch properly centered?
+- Is your wafer or bag properly centered?

-- Has the protective paper of your support or bag completely come off?
+- Has the protective paper of your skin protector / wafer or bag completely come off?

 - Is your appliance adapted to the size and shape of your stoma?

-- Did you properly dry your skin when you attached the support?
+- Did you properly dry your skin when you attached the skin appliance?

 - Are you feeling discomfort due to too much peristomal hair?

-- Could you have let a drop of stool or urine fall between the skin and the equipment?
+- Could you have let a drop of stool or urine fall between the skin and the appliance?

 - Could you have placed your fingers on the skin protector?

-- Are the supports or the pouch damaged from poor storage?
+- Are the wafers or the stoma bags damaged from poor storage?

 - Pay attention to changes in temperature (they must be preserved in their original box, in a room at 18 °C that is not humid).